Achilles Tendon Problems

 Problems with the Achilles tendon may seem to happen suddenly.
-But usually they are the result of many tiny tears to the tendon that have happened over time.
+But usually they are the result of many tiny tears in the tendon that have happened over time.

 What causes Achilles tendon problems?

-Achilles tendon problems are most often caused by overuse or repeated movements.
-These movements can happen during sports, work, or other activities.
+Achilles tendinopathy is most often caused by overuse or repeated movements during sports, work, or other activities.
 For example, if you do a lot of pushing off or stop-and-go motions when you play sports, you can get microtears in the tendon.
-Microtears can also happen with a change in how long, hard, or often you exercise.
-Microtears in the tendon may not be able to heal quickly or completely.

 What are the symptoms?

-Symptoms of Achilles tendon problems include swelling in the ankle area and mild or severe pain.
+Symptoms of Achilles tendinopathy include swelling in the ankle area and mild or severe pain.
 The pain may come on gradually or may only occur when you walk or run.
 You may have less strength and range of movement in the ankle.

-A rupture of the Achilles tendon may cause a sudden, sharp pain.
+Symptoms of an Achilles tendon rupture may include a sudden, sharp pain.
 Most people feel or hear a pop at the same time.
-Swelling and bruising may occur, and you may not be able to point your foot down or stand on your toes.
+Swelling and bruising may occur.
+You may not be able to point your foot down or stand on your toes.

 How are Achilles tendon problems diagnosed?